mgh0010/OS_Project5/README.md

 		1) How did you guarantee that each logical address is translated to the correct physical address?

-				//answer
+				We use an algorithm that utilizes bit shifting and bit masking in a way that always results in the proper logical to physical address conversion.
+This solution is demonstrated in address.cpp

 		2) How did you implement the page table, physical memory, and TLB?

-			Page table - page table is instantiated as a vector of pages.
+			Page table - instantiated as a vector of pages.

 			Physical memory - created physical address structure that includes full address, frame number, and offset.
 The physical memory itself is a vector